 To cover more than 15 units

-Please complete the application form then print and return to us at:
+Please complete an application form, then print and return to us at the address below:

 Payments and Commercial Licensing